Daunus/SatsSpend/README.md

 # Spend Sats in Australia

-This is a list of Australian businesses that accept bitcoin.
-The aim is to help Aussies support these businesses by spending sats.
+SatsSpend a list of Australian businesses that accept bitcoin.
+The aim is to establish and encourage a circular economy in which Aussie bitcoiners can more easily spend their sats with bitcoin businesses (and so bitcoin businesses get the support they deserve!).

+This list is **not** intended for bitcoin exchanges or third-party payment processors (e.g., to get paid in bitcoin or pay bills in bitcoin).
+There are already numerous lists of such intermediate businesses.

 ## We need you!